vmpyre/solana-handbook/docs/handbook/chapter4/account-compression-program.md

     </div>

-!!! info

 ## Account Compression Program

 Minting a single NFT may be relatively inexpensive, however, the cost of storing the asset's data on-chain can quickly become uneconomical as the quantity increases.

 The **Account Compression Program** is an on-chain system designed to address the rising concern of storage costs on Solana.

 The solution lies in storing a compressed hash of the asset data on-chain, while the actual data is stored off-chain in a database.
 The data is split into pieces, a Merkle tree is built and only the Merkle root is stored on-chain.